thoughtbot/ios-on-rails/book/iOS/event_object.md

     	return [events copy];
 	}

 `JSONDictionary` is a method that returns a JSON formatted dictionary of all the properties on an event.
 This method will be used when we need JSON data to POST an event to the API.
-We haven't defined the `RFC3339DateFormatter` yet, but we will do so in the next section.
+The method `+ RFC3339DateFormatter` is currently undefined, but we will address that in the next section.

 	// HUMEvent.m